-Bespoke are the developers and operators of “Bebot,” a concierge service chatbot (an automated AI program you can talk to) aimed at foreign tourists.
+Bespoke is the developer and operator of “Bebot,” a concierge service chatbot (an automated AI program users can talk to) aimed at foreign tourists.
 Created with the idea of delivering “an experience beyond that of a guidebook,” Bebot is currently available in four countries, assisting 35,000 travelers every single day.

 - Bespoke was founded in 2015.
 Did you intend from the beginning to expand your Bebot service overseas?

-At the time, there was no company offering chatbot services for foreign tourists in Japan.
-We were the first so we didn’t have to worry about price competition and were able to decided ourselves what was the best market price for us.
+- At the time, there was no company offering chatbot services for foreign tourists in Japan.
+We were the first so we didn’t have to worry about price competition and were able to decide ourselves what was the best market price for us.

 Then in Singapore’s case, their government’s Tourism Board heavily subsidizes the hotels there.
-So by taking our service to Singapore, we can get the hotels to cover 70% of our expenses with their government subsidies, allowing us to sell our product there in the same price range as in Japan.
+By taking our service to Singapore, we can have the hotels cover 70% of our expenses with their government subsidies, allowing us to sell our product there in the same price range as in Japan.

 - Does this mean you got market quotations from countries other than Japan and Singapore?

-But we only offer those packages in Japan and Singapore.
-In all other countries, our services included just the chatbot, making them very inexpensive.
-But that low price caused a bottleneck so we weren’t able to make any sales.
+- But we only offer those packages in Japan and Singapore.
+In all other countries, our service is just the chatbot, making it very inexpensive.
+However, that low price caused a bottleneck so we weren’t able to make any sales.
 Now, we’re working on improving our sales tactics and systems for such countries.

 - We’ve heard that you often travel abroad.
 What is your primary role at the company?

-I’m involved with everything besides development.
-Most recently, the thing I’m most preoccupied with is making big deals with local governments and airports etc.
+- I’m involved with everything besides development.
+Most recently, I’m most preoccupied with making big deals with local governments and airports, etc.

 - What overseas expansion strategy do you have in mind for Bebot?

-During the past year, I visited a lot of countries for work and witnessed their large markets for myself.
+During the past year, I visited many countries for work and witnessed their large markets for myself.
 This convinced me that the market currently showing the most growth is Asia.

-Of course, I also visited countries outside of Asia, and they had a lot of strengths like when it came to staffing or people there having done their research about implementing Bebot.
+Of course, I also visited countries outside of Asia, and they had a lot of strengths like when it came to staffing or people who had researched implementing Bebot.
 However, because of their different business culture, work was going very slowly over there, which reaffirmed by beliefs that there must be a more attractive market closer to home.

-Then we hired a new technology officer from another company, causing us to completely redraw our technological roadmap, and that’s how we’ve arrived at the idea of an overseas expansion.
+Then we hired a new technology officer from another company, causing us to completely redraw our technological roadmap, leading us to arrive at the idea of an overseas expansion.

 - Asia has really shown a lot of growth.
 The rapidly expanding China in particular seems to have a really big market.
 Are you also planning to expand there?